carlbrundage/ea-animate/README.md

 # Salesforce App

+The goal of this solution is to automatically and dynamically change a dashboard to produce an animation-like effect.

+The solution consists of the the following items.

 ## Einstein Analytics

-A few assets that contribute
+A few assets that contribute to the solution

 ### Dataflow